The Ultimate Guide to Customer Service Outsourcing Contracts

 Data Security and Confidentiality

-The business will need to negotiate the measures and steps the partner will take to protect the security and privacy of all client data.
+Negotiate the measures and steps the partner will take to protect the security and privacy of all client data.
 The terms should explain how the partner will comply with any relevant regulations and include provisions regarding nondisclosure of client information.

 Pricing and Payment Terms